VictoriaMetrics/VictoriaMetrics/docs/README.md

 * Each `.` char in flag name must be substituted with `_` (for example `-insert.maxQueueDuration <duration>` will translate to `insert_maxQueueDuration=<duration>`).
 * For repeating flags an alternative syntax can be used by joining the different values into one using `,` char as separator (for example `-storageNode <nodeA> -storageNode <nodeB>` will translate to `storageNode=<nodeA>,<nodeB>`).
 * Environment var prefix can be set via `-envflag.prefix` flag.
 For instance, if `-envflag.prefix=VM_`, then env vars must be prepended with `VM_`.

+### Configuration with snap package

+Snap packages for VictoriaMetrics are supported by community and are available at [https://snapcraft.io/victoriametrics](https://snapcraft.io/victoriametrics).

 ### Running as Windows service